-Orchestral Performance III MUS 307 1 cr.
+Orchestral Performance III MUS 307

+1 cr.
 3 hrs.

+Continuation of MUS 305 and MUS 306.

 Orchestral Performance IV MUS 308

-Music Theory II : Advanced HarmonyMUS 3122 crs.
+Music Theory II : Advanced Harmony MUS 312 2 crs.
 3 hrs.

-Chromatic harmony, including altered chords, secondary dominant, the dominant ninth and dominant thirteenth, modulation, analysis and short original compositions are studied.
+Chromatic harmony, including altered chords, secondary dominant, the dominant ninth and dominant thirteenth. modulation. analysis and short original compositions are studied.

+Musicianship III,

+Musicianship IV MUS 313, MUS 413

-Musicianship III, Musicianship IV 1 cr.
+1 cr.
 2 hrs.

-MUS 313, MUS 413 Continuation of MUS 113 and MUS 213.
-Music Theory III 3 crs.
+Music Theory III MUS 317 3 crs.
 3 hrs.
-MUS 317 This course is the third le evel of music theory

-This course is the third level of music theory courses that focuses on the analysis of fundamental musical materials and stylistic comprehension of music, primarily of the 18th century.
+This course is the third level of music theory courses that focuses on the analysis of fundamental musical materials and stylistic comprehension of music, primarily of the $18^{\mbox{\tiny th}}$ century.

-Prerequisite: Entrance is by placement exam. or successful completion of MUS 217 with grade of "C" or higher, or by permission of the department
+Prerequisite: Entrance is by placement exam, or successful completion of MUS 217 with grade of "C" or higher, or by permission of the department